Marked statistics across the cosmic web: Environmental dependent clustering in modified gravity simulations: Introduction

 The impact of modified gravity in individual cosmic structures is a definitive observational signature to test these models.
-By employing marked statistics, we can isolate how the new degrees of freedom (e.g. the fifth force) alters specific regions of the cosmic web. so far, current cosmological constraints come from high-mass halo abundance \citep{Schmidt09,Cataneo2015,Vogt2024} and weak lensing peaks \citep{Liu2016} \citep[for a stage-IV forecast]{Davies2024}, whereas using other structures such as cosmic voids and filaments have not yet been included, due to the limitations of analytical models to include them in the \(f(R)\) framework.
-In this context, probes arising from simulation-based methods are favoured to constraint to test modified gravity using the large-scale structure \citep{Baker2021b,Heymans2018}.
+By employing marked statistics, we can isolate how the new degrees of freedom (e.g. the fifth force) alter clustering in nodes, filaments, walls and voids separately.
+This environmental sensitivity makes marked correlation functions a powerful and complementary probe of modified gravity.
+For tests that require modelling the interplay between the complex scale dependent screening mechanism of these modified gravity flavours and the cosmic web structures formation and evolution, simulation-based inference methods are increasingly favoured \citep{Baker2021b, Heymans2018}.
 We propose a environmental dependent study of clustering in $f(R)$ simulations, applying marked correlation function to galaxies considering individual cosmic structures.
-We have two different purposes: To discern if there is any particular region (cluster, filament, walls and voids), where marked statistics is more sensitive to the modified gravity features and how much constraining power can be gained by adding the environmental-dependent clustering information of different structures.
+We have two main objectives: First, to discern if there is any particular environment, where marked statistics is more sensitive to these modified gravity features; and second, to quantify the additional sensitivity to deviations from GR gained by incorporating environment-dependent clustering information from individual structures.
+Current observational constraints on the $f(R)$ amplitude $|f_{R0}|$ arise primarily from high-mass halo abundance \citep{Schmidt09, Cataneo2015, Vogt2024} and weak lensing peaks \citep{Liu2016}, with stage-IV forecasts discussed in \citet{Davies2024}, motivating the search for complementary probes with enhanced environmental sensitivity.

 This paper is structured as follows.
 In Section~\ref{sec2}, we review the \(f(R)\) model of modified gravity and its implementation in \(N\)-body simulations, including the chameleon screening mechanism.
 Section~\ref{sec3} describes the simulations used for both GR and MG, as well as the construction of halo catalogues, mock galaxy samples and the estimator for the marked correlation function.
 In Section~\ref{sec4}, we define the cosmic web environments and outline the methodology to study the environmental clustering of each structure.
 Results and forecasts for individual environments are presented in Section~\ref{sec5}.
 We conclude in Section~\ref{sec6} with a summary and outlook for future work.